alexhokl/bb/README.md

 Command | Description
 --- | ---
-login      | Log onto BitBucket (and retrieve and store access tokens) approve    | Approve the specified pull request create     | Create the specified pull request checkout   | Checkout the latest code of the branch of the specified pull request decline    | Decline the specified pull request describe   | Describe the specified pull request list       | List pull requests merge      | Merge the specified pull request open       | Open the web page of the specified pull request in a browser unapprove  | Un-approve the specified pull request
+login         | Log onto BitBucket (and retrieve and store access tokens) approve       | Approve the specified pull request create        | Create the specified pull request checkout      | Checkout the latest code of the branch of the specified pull request decline       | Decline the specified pull request describe      | Describe the specified pull request list          | List pull requests merge         | Merge the specified pull request open          | Open the web page of the specified pull request in a browser unapprove     | Un-approve the specified pull request list-jira-ids | list all JIRA IDs involved in a pull request

 Use "go-bb-pr [command] --help" for more information about a command.